-Rarely, angiotensin-converting enzyme (ACE) inhibitors can cause serious side effects.
-A few people taking ACE inhibitors can have an allergic reaction or angioedema.
+Rarely, angiotensin-converting enzyme (ACE) inhibitors can cause serious side effects such as:

 - Difficulty breathing

 - Signs of infection like fever or sore throat

 For things like hyperkalemia, kidney problems, liver problems, and neutropenia, your doctor will test you as needed to make sure you avoid getting these side effects.

 Most serious side effects are few and far between!